Groenendael Priory: History

-Groenendaal's life as an independent monastery did not last long, however.
-The religious group continued in the late fourteenth and early fifteenth centuries, with a religious choir, without lay brothers.
+Groenendaal's existence as an independent monastery did not last long, however.
+The religious group continued in the late 14th and early 15th centuries, with a religious choir, without lay brothers.
 The necrology includes the names of the brothers.
 The monks lived on the produce from their estate, which included orchards, a nursery, and kitchen gardens.
 The Benedictine nuns of the forest lived next to the priory.
 On 7 May 1413, the independent house of Augustinian canons at Groenendaal was absorbed into the Windesheim congregation of the Devotio Moderna.
 Groenendael lost the title of monastery and became a priory, which was rebuilt and enlarged between 1450 and 1500.

-In 1520, Philip of Cleves erected a palace near the monastic buildings which often served as hunting accommodations for Charles V; the Infanta Isabella stayed there frequently and also contributed to its embellishment.
+In 1520, Philip of Cleves erected a palace near the monastic buildings which often served as hunting accommodations for Holy Roman Emperor Charles V; the Infanta Isabella stayed there frequently and also contributed to its embellishment.
+Charles V frequently came to Groenendael with other royalty to indulge in the sport of hunting.
+A banquet occurred there at the end of a hunting party which brought together Charles V, Philip II of Spain, Eleanor of Austria (widow of Francis I of France), Mary of Hungary, Ferdinand of Austria and his wife, as well as Mulay Hassan (former king of Tunis).

-By the late eighteenth century, the site had lost its use.
-It was referred to as a 'useless convent' in 1784; the church and other buildings were sold by Joseph II and demolished three years later in 1787.
+By the late 18th century, the site had lost its use.
+It was referred to as a 'useless convent' in 1784; the church and other buildings were sold by Holy Roman Emperor Joseph II and demolished three years later in 1787.
 The furniture was scattered.
-An attempt to restore the priory by the Council of Brabant in 1790) failed with the arrival of the French.
-A coup de grace occurred in 1796.
-Charles V frequently came to Groenendael with other royalty to indulge in the sport of hunting.
-A banquet occurred here at the end of a hunting party which brought together Charles V, Philip II, Eleanor widow of Francois I, Mary of Hungary, Ferdinand of Austria and his wife, and Mulay Hassan, former king of Tunis.
+An attempt to restore the priory by the Council of Brabant in 1790 failed with the arrival of the French.
+A coup de grâce occurred in 1796.
 Ruysbroeck's relics, which were preserved at the Priory until 1783, were taken to Brussels on the demolition of the priory, only to be lost during the French Revolution.